ea-st/Polar-Bear/exampleSite/content/_index.md

 The modern web is *very* slow.
 Full of *trackers*, *ads*, and *unnecessary features* that only take away from usability.
-Many sites [***aren't built with forethought***](https://jeffhuang.com/designed_to_last/) and end up breaking due to broken dependencies or difficult maintenance.
+Many sites [***aren't built with forethought***](https://jeffhuang.com/designed_to_last/) and end up breaking because of broken dependencies or neglect due to difficult maintenance.
-[Hugo](https://gohugo.io) creates a nice middleground with its ease of maintenance and content addition.
+[Hugo](https://gohugo.io) creates a nice middleground allowing for easy maintenance and content addition
 without having to do everything in HTML and CSS.

 [*Polar Bear*](https://codeberg.org/east/Polar-Bear) is a fork of the [*Hugo Bear Blog*](https://github.com/janraasch/hugo-bearblog) *theme*.